markus-zzz/zzzconsulting-website/_drafts/2020-05-16-usb-dev-part-2.markdown

 connected to my Linux workstation.
 The logic analyzer captured the following [trace]({{site.url}}/download/sigrok-usb/ulx3s-usbdev-1.sr) (5M samples at 5Mhz but only 68KB file size with sigrok's native format).
-The reader is urged to decode it at least using
+The reader is urged to decode it by at least using
 ```
 sigrok-cli -i ulx3s-usbdev-1.sr -P usb_signalling:dp=1:dm=0,usb_packet | awk '/usb_packet-1: [^:]+$/{ print $0 }'
 ```